flexmonster/react-native-flexmonster/README.md

 ```
 For better user experience, we recommend setting orientation of the screen to `landscape`.

-Now you are ready to run the application.
+Run the application with this command:
 ```bash
 expo start
 ```
+For more details, refer to the [Flexmonster integration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/) tutorial.

 ## <a name="usage"></a>Usage ##